The Scatty Mum

 Shredded red kebab shop style cabbage in a black bowl.

-Kebab shop red cabbage, you know what I’m talking about - that tangy, pickled, shredded cabbage that sits on top of your juicy meat, wrapped up in a fluffy pita.
-It's crunchy, it's colourful, and it's downright delicious.
+Kebab shop salad, you know what I'm talking about - that tangy, pickled, shredded red cabbage that sits on top of your juicy meat, wrapped up in a fluffy pita.

 I'm going to show you how easy it is to create this fresh and tasty Turkish salad at home!

 The key to great kebab shop red cabbage is in the pickling.
 You will thinly slice the cabbage and then leave it to soak in a mixture of lemon, olive oil & salt.
 This pickling liquid infuses the cabbage with flavour and also tenderises it, so you get a satisfying crunch without any toughness.
-White wine vinegar can also be used in place of the lemon juice, however I feel it tastes better with lemon juice.

 Jump to: